-We wake up at 6 a.m. when the sun is almost rising, ready to take a walk on the long beach of Chembe-CapeMaclear to see the fishermen returning from night fishing.
-The lake shores are already crowded.
+We wake up at 6 am when the sun is almost rising on Lake Malawi, ready to take a walk on the long beach of Chembe-CapeMaclear to see the fishermen returning from night fishing.
+The lake shore is already crowded.

 The women of the village wash the pots or the laundry, some locals refresh themselves in the lake after the night, and the children chase each other and play cheerfully.
 Step by step, the fishing boats begin to return from the long night.
 Onboard, sitting on the bulky nets, there are at least a dozen fishermen.
-Once on the shore, many locals surround the boat looking for fish: a part of the catching will be shared with families of the fishermen, and a part will be sent to the fish markets to make money and also cover the expense of the fishing.
+Once on the shore, many locals surround the boat looking for fish.
+A part of the catching will be shared with the families of the fishermen, and a part will be sent to the fish markets to make money and cover the expenses of the fishing.
 A local fisherman tells us that many fishers don’t have a fishing boat and they have to pay rent to the owner.

-Lake Malawi is vital for the population living around it since it provides a significant food fish source, drinking water, irrigation and also hydroelectricity.
+Lake Malawi is vital for the population living around it since it provides a significant food fish source, drinking water, irrigation, and hydroelectricity.
 He says the most common fish are Chambo, Kampango catfish and above all the lake Malawi sardine known as Kukwiya.
-Usually, the sardines are spread out to dry on long tables near the shore to be sold at the markets but unfortunately, these days are not suitable for fishing because of the full moonlight.
+Usually, the sardines are spread out to dry on long tables near the shore to be sold at the markets, but unfortunately, these days are not suitable for fishing because of the full moonlight.

-At 9 a.m. we meet our friends Maxwell and Peter, 2 accreditated tour guides of Lake Malawi National Park to start our boat trip on the lake and get the most out of its wonders.
-The water is smooth and still, and enjoying the warm sun, we head to the west side of Thumbi Island.
-At some point, they switch off the engine, and after a quick sight around, they start whistling and throw a fish into the lake.
+At 9 am we meet our friends Maxwell and Peter, two accreditated tour guides of Lake Malawi National Park to start our boat trip on the lake and get the most out of its wonders.
+The water is smooth and still, and we head to the west side of Thumbi Island while enjoying the warm sun.
+They switch off the engine at some point, and after a quick sight around, they start whistling and throw a fish into the lake.
 Suddenly, from a high tree on the slope, a big African fish eagle jumps out from its nest coming up to us.
 The African fish eagle is a magnificent bird, with black/brown on its wings and belly and a distinctive white head, chest and tail.
 With an acute sight, great speed and agility, it could weigh up to 2.5 kg with a wingspan of about 2 metres.
-Step by step, we admire this majestic bird flies close to us above the water spreading its broad wings and suddenly dive and catch the fish on the surface of the lake with the powerful claws.
+Step by step, we admire this majestic bird flies close to us above the water spreading its broad wings and suddenly diving and catching the fish on the surface of the lake with its powerful claws.

 Need to Know about Cape Maclear